Gastritis is an inflammation of the stomach lining. Gastritis can be defined as one of the following:

 Gastritis can wear away at the lining of the stomach.
 It may also cause ulcers and bleeding.

-Causes of acute gastritis include:
+Causes of acute gastritis include any of the following:

-Causes of chronic gastritis include:
+Causes of chronic gastritis include any of the following:

 Factors that may increase your chance of acute gastritis include:

 Factors that increase your chance of getting chronic gastritis include:

 If the gastritis is causing bleeding, you may notice:

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.